SetuBaru/Encode-De-Code/README.md

-# encode-de-code
+# Encode-De-Code

 ## OverView

 Encode-De-Code was designed to be a extensive python Data Science module used to manipulate data in varius formats and follow mathematical based logic and rules.

 ## Features

 *   Conversion from Base form to intiger forms.
 *   Converts Intigers and floating point numbers to varius bases/data represenations.
 *   Conversion from Base to Base.
 *   Easy to Use.
 *   Simple Coding Scheme.
 *   Customizable to fit the needs of Computer Scientists.
 *   Well Documented Feature List.